sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 ### To delete an inactive virtual environment:
 `$ conda env remove --name example_env`

-## Install JupyterNotebooks and Jupyterlab

-You'll need to install jupyter using `conda install jupyter`.
-More info [here](https://anaconda.org/anaconda/jupyter).
-If you want to use `Jupyterlab`, install that.

 ## Other Python Packages
 Any other Python packages you need to run your notebook should be installed with Conda.
 You can install python packages in a conda environment while your notebook is running.
 This is useful if you forgot a package, you won't have to worry about cancelling and restarting your job before installing.
 However, it is recommended that you install all required packages beforehand to save yourself valuable compute time.